jadecobra/python_tdd_exercises/source/classes.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I update ``classes.py`` to make the tests pass by defining the class, attribute and methods
+I change ``classes.py`` to make the tests pass by defining the class, attribute and methods

 .. code-block:: python